anetacamo/anetacamo.github.io/cv.md

 <div class="circle"><a href="http://anetacamo.github.io/movie-search" target="_blank"><img src="/images/movie-search.png" alt="a camera illustration"></a></div>
 ## <a href="http://anetacamo.github.io/movie-search" target="_blank">Movie Search</a>
 <p style="margin-top: 8px; margin-bottom: 12px;">
-A simple page coded in React where you can search through the online database of movies and displays their info, save them as liked or seen into the local browser storage</p>
+A simple page coded in React where you can search through the online database of movies and display their info, save them as liked or seen into the local browser storage.</p>
 <div class="tags"><li>React</li></div>
 </div>